J. R. Orci

 Jorge Richard Orci (born August 9, 1975) is a Mexican television writer and producer.

 Life and career

 Orci was born in Mexico City to a Mexican father and a Cuban mother.
 His mother fled Cuba after Fidel Castro came to power.
 He was raised in Mexico City, Canada, Texas, and Los Angeles.
 He graduated from the University of Texas at Austin.
 Orci is the younger brother of screenwriter Roberto Orci, with whom he worked on the ABC TV series Alias as well as on the FOX science-fiction drama Fringe.
-He is currently working on the NBC drama The Blacklist.
+He worked on the NBC drama The Blacklist.

 Fringe

 Orci joined the FOX science-fiction/horror series Fringe, in its first season as writer and supervising producer.
 He was brought on to the show by his brother Roberto Orci, who is the co-creator (along with J. J. Abrams and Alex Kurtzman).
 Orci also served as consulting producer and writer during the show's fourth season.
 Episodes he has contributed to include: